-The bottom line that’s consistently present between these verses is that giving should be done with a generous heart and a grateful spirit.
-While originally a requirement of Jewish law, many churchgoers believe that tithing instead should be an act of good faith and free will.
-As a display of trust and honor, congregants contribute a portion of their incomes to support the mission of the church.
+The bottom line that is consistently present between these verses is that giving should be done with a generous heart and a grateful spirit.
+While originally a Jewish law requirement, many churchgoers believe that tithing instead should be an act of good faith and free will.
+As a display of trust and honor, congregants contribute a portion of their incomes to support the church’s mission.

 How do churches use tithes?

-One very common question among churchgoers is “What exactly do churches do with the money we tithe?”
-If your congregation is unsure of where their hard-earned money is going, or they believe it’s not being used responsibly, they’re not likely to keep contributing.
+One prevalent question among churchgoers is, “What exactly do churches do with the money we tithe?”
+If your congregation is unsure of where their hard-earned money is going, or they believe it’s not being used responsibly, they’re unlikely to contribute.
 That’s why ensuring transparency between the leadership team and their congregation is crucial for maximizing church giving.

 Although the specifics will vary from one location to the next, much of a church’s budget is spent in one of these three categories:

-- Salaries: A large percentage of collected tithes tends to go towards paying the salaries of church employees.
-Depending on the size and organization of the church itself, this can include the pastor(s), worship leader(s), administrative staff, janitorial team, and more.
+- Salaries: A large percentage of collected tithes and offerings tends to go towards paying the salaries of church employees.
+Depending on the church’s size and organization, this can include the pastor(s), worship leader(s), administrative staff, janitorial team, and more.

 - Operations: Operating expenses such as mortgage/rent and other facility fees, as well as basic utilities like air, water, and electricity are important for keeping the church running— and the congregation happy!